 When I would like to work offline, sometime you may prefer to work offline and still ensure the continuity of your project, bringing you data In-memory will allow you do that.

 When you want to load off from transactional database.

 Now you have empowered your analytics engine with clean data.
-And you would like to throw yourself in to answer your business questions.
+And you would like to throw yourself into answering your business questions.
 But something needs to be done.
 It's good to verify if your data conforms with industry known metrics.
-Remember we are humans and an error might have occurred in above four steps.
+Remember you are human and an error might have occurred in above four steps.
 Once you've verified your data and fully satisfied with it.
 You can now move to answering your business questions.

 At this stage you'll require to understand the best way to communicate your insights.
-Remember the final product is not for you but rather for somebody who might not be data savvy, and therefore putting your persona into consideration is very important here.
-Understanding how to build different charts may help you establish your story faster.
-(Like i say, charts & graphs are the building blocks of data story).
+Remember the final product is not for you but rather for somebody who might not be data savvy, and therefore putting your persona into consideration is very key here.
+Understanding how to build different charts will help you establish your story faster.
+(Like I say, charts & graphs are the building blocks of data story).